 Best Practice #5 – Readable from all Angles

 In addition to just having the proper size and type of label, you need to make sure it is placed on the pipe so that it is easy to read.
 Putting a label that is mostly just on the top won’t help anyone.
 Proper installation requires that you make sure people from anywhere below or near the pipe can read the label.
 In some cases, this means you may need to put more than one label on to ensure visibility.

 In the event that a label does get damaged or unreadable for some reason, you need to be able to replace it as quickly as possible.
-For many facilities, this is easy to do because they have a high quality industrial label printer (similar to this) that allows them to print off new pipe markings as they are needed.
+For many facilities, this is easy to do because they have a high quality industrial label printer that allows them to print off new pipe markings as they are needed.

 Best Practice #7 – Accurate Labeling

 If you are marking a pipe that contains a hazardous chemical, it is often not enough to simply alert people that there is a danger.
 Including details about what chemical is in the pipe, and even what precautions must be taken around it is very important.
 This information can often be printed in smaller text, under the main content of the label.

 While it will primarily be those working on or cleaning the pipes that need to see these pipe markings, everyone should have at least a basic understanding of them.
 Letting people know what the different color codes mean, for example, will help ensure everyone can respond properly in the event of an emergency.

 Pipes that are located high up in the rafters don’t typically get dirty as fast as those that are below, but dust and other things will eventually build up on them.
 With that in mind, it is a best practice to make sure you are cleaning the pipes and the pipe markings on a regular basis.
 Each facility will be different regarding how frequently they need to be cleaned, but it is essential to ensure it takes place frequently enough to avoid visibility problems.

 Best Practice #10 – Keep Standard with Custom Pipe Markings